peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static PeterO.Numbers.EDecimal FromString(
         string str);

-Creates a decimal number from a text string that represents a number.
+Creates an arbitrary-precision decimal number from a text string that represents a number.
 See `FromString(String, int, int, EContext)`  for more information.

 <b>Parameters:</b>